The Big JAB: 1440 history

-96.3 History
+96.3 history

 The 96.3 frequency debuted in 1975 as WRUM-FM, call letters derived from its former city of license, Rumford.
-In 1981, the call letters were changed to WWMR, and by 1983 the format was a high-energy top 40/AOR hybrid with live DJs and the branding "96 WMR."
+In 1981, the call letters were changed to WWMR, and by 1983 the format was a high-energy top 40/AOR hybrid with live DJs and the branding "96 WMR".
 Additionally, the station's power was boosted significantly, giving it wider coverage in Central Maine.
 In 1987, WWMR-FM was sold to Carter Broadcasting, and the station adopted a religious format.
 Carter eventually consolidated the operations of WWMR with that of sister station 1310 WLOB, and in 1997 the call sign was changed to WLOB-FM.
 After WLOB and WLOB-FM were sold to Atlantic Coast Radio in 2000, the religious programming was discontinued in favor of a news-talk format.
 In 2006, WLOB-FM relocated its transmitter from western Maine to South Paris to provide a clearer signal to the Portland media market.
 Following the transmitter move, in 2008 WLOB-FM changed its city of license from Rumford to Gray.
 On August 25, 2008, WLOB-FM converted from the WLOB simulcast to an all-sports simulcast of The Big JAB.

-From 1999 to 2008, the Big JAB's programming was also heard on 900 AM WJJB, licensed to Brunswick.
+From 1999 to 2008, the Big JAB's programming was also heard on WJJB (900 AM), licensed to Brunswick.
 In 2008, that frequency became WWBK and the WJJB call sign subsequently moved to 1440.
 AM 900 was sold to Bob Bittner (owner of WJIB and WJTO) for $27,000.